 The WARN Act applies to both private and public sector employers, and it applies to all types of businesses, including for-profit and non-profit organizations.

-Are there any exceptions to the WARN Act?
+Are There Any Exceptions to the WARN Act?

 There are some exceptions to the WARN Act, such as if the closing or layoff is the result of a natural disaster or a strike or lockout not caused by the employer.
 Additionally, if an employer can demonstrate that the closing or layoff is caused by a faltering company, and that giving notice would have prevented the employer from obtaining necessary capital or business, the employer may be excused from providing notice.

-What are the risks of violating the WARN Act?
+What are the Risks of Violating the WARN Act?

 Violations of the WARN Act can result in penalties, including back pay and benefits for each day of violation, as well as civil penalties of up to $500 per day per employee.
 Additional costs in the form of expenses of time and resources are ones that many organizations can’t afford—especially during a time of layoffs and/or restructuring.